Thread for Sewing Machine: What's Best?

 A Note About Thread Weight:

 Generally, it's best to use cotton thread for sewing lightweight natural fabrics (like cotton and linen), while synthetic thread (like polyester) is better when working with synthetic fabrics and blends.

 Cotton thread is also commonly used for machine quilting because it is very strong, thin, and durable.
 50 wt (weight) cotton is the most popular quilting thread because it doesn't create thick seams.

 "All-purpose" threads are typically made from 100% polyester fibers (or poly blends) and are 50 wt and 3-ply.
 They can be used to sew a wide variety of fabrics, especially thicker materials.

+All-purpose thread is ideal for sewing machines.
 This is the most commonly used thread for sewing and is available in every color imaginable.
 Whichever kind of thread you choose for your regular machine sewing, just be sure to use the same kind for both your top thread (spool) and bobbin for the best stitches possible.

 Like all good things in life, thread can’t last forever.
 Learn how long it lasts with this page, Does Sewing Thread Get Old?